Annytomica/Portfolio/README.md

 ## Deployment
 The site was deployed to GitHub pages using the recommended process <link>.
 In Summary:
-1. Within the GitHub repository for this project <link>, the settings tab at the top of the page was accessed.
+1. Within the GitHub repository for this project, the settings tab at the top of the page was accessed.
-2. From settings, the Pages tab was selected from the menu on the left side of the screen, within the Code and Automation section of the menu.
+2. From settings, the Pages tab was selected from the menu on the left side of the screen (within the Code and Automation section of the menu).
-3. From Pages, the Source was set to ‘Deploy from a Branch’, and the Branch was set to ‘main’, using the dropdown menu with default label of ‘none’ before selection.
+3. From Pages, the Source was set to ‘Deploy from a Branch’, and the Branch was set to ‘main’.
 4. Once main branch is selected, hit the save button (ignore the folder/(root) menu).
 5. Once saved, the link to the active site will appear at the top of the page.
 6. Alternatively, from the main repository page, within the menu on the right a ‘Deployments’ will now have appeared.
 This section provides a link to the active site as well as summarizes the number of updates the site has received since initial deployment.

+The github repository for this project can be found [here](https://github.com/Annytomica/portfolio/)

 ![GitHub deployments](https://img.shields.io/github/deployments/Annytomica/portfolio/github-pages)
 ![Bitbucket open issues](https://img.shields.io/bitbucket/issues/Annytomica/portfolio)